simeonpashley/simeonpashley.github.io/_posts/2010-12-15-top-link-cloaking-plugins-for-wordpress-2.md

 [Instant WordPress
 Link](http://www.instantwordpresslink.com/?id=7777778)

-This plugin specializes in “in-text” advertising.
+This plugin specializes in "in-text" advertising.
 With Instant WordPress Link, you can count clicks, style custom conversion, shorten URLs, and much more.
 Created by the well-known plugin developer, Tricks and Tips HQ, Instant WordPress Link is one that